-Better "Macro-Prudential" Regulation and Oversight
+B. Better "Macro-Prudential" Regulation and Oversight.

-The interconnectedness of financial institutions means that policymakers need to give as much attention to ensuring the stability of the overall financial system as is regularly given to ensuring the stability of individual institutions within the system.
+The interconnectedness of financial institutions means that as much attention by policy makers needs to be placed on ensuring the stability of the overall financial system as is regularly placed on ensuring the stability of individual institutions within the system.
 "Micro-prudential" regulation is directed at ensuring the prudent behaviour of individual institutions, taking the external environment as more-or-less given.
 "Macro-prudential" regulation is aimed at ensuring the overall stability of the financial system.
 It takes a broader perspective and thus is more complex.
-It recognizes not only the kinds of financial shocks that might occur, and from what sources, but also how the behaviour or collapse of individual institutions can influence the overall financial system.
-Spillovers and positive feedback loops, and thus the potential for systemic instability, are key themes in the macro-prudential mindset (Longworth, 2011).13
+It recognizes not only the kinds of financial shocks that might occur, and from what sources, but also how the behaviour of individual institutions can influence the overall financial system.
+Spillovers and positive feedback loops, and thus the potential for systemic instability, are key themes in the macro-prudential mindset (Longworth 2011).

-In Canada, the Office of the Superintendant of Financial Institutions (OSFI) plays the leading role in micro-prudential regulation and oversight, and has done so since its creation in the 1980s.
+In Canada, the Office of the Superintendant of Financial Institutions (OSFI) plays the leading rule in micro-prudential regulation and oversight.
 Yet OSFI does not act in a vacuum; through the regular meetings of the Financial Institution Supervisory Committee (FISC), OSFI is brought together with and receives advice from the Bank of Canada, the Canada Deposit Insurance Corporation, Finance Canada, and the Financial Consumer Agency of Canada.
-In this way, various policy authorities from different parts of the Canadian financial system can share their views and provide advice to OSFI regarding important issues likely to affect the health of Canada's financial institutions (Le Pan, 2009).
+In this way, various policy authorities from different parts of the Canadian financial system can share their views and provide advice to OSFI regarding important issues that are likely to impact on the health of Canada's financial institutions (Le Pan 2009).